 Private Company information is much more difficult to gather than Public Company information.
 This is especially true as concerns financial information.
 Whereas Public Companies are required by law to disclose detailed financial information to the SEC (available from Mergent, Lexis-Nexis, and the EDGAR database -- links to the right), this is not the case with private companies, who can decide for themselves how much they wish to make available.
 However, there are some courses of actions which can be taken to find information.
 These include:

 --Searching in Business databases (such as the ones listed to the right), which index articles from scholarly journals, trade publications, magazines, and newspapers.

---Searching in Newspaper databases (such as the one listed in the "Getting Started" tab.
+--Searching in Newspaper databases (such as the one listed in the "Business News" tab.

 --Looking at the company's website -- different companies divulge different amounts of information -- from none at all to quite a bit.
 Usually, if any information is available, it is hidden behind small print links with labels like "financial information," "investor information," or "fact sheets."